xiaohu-liu/ElasticSearch/Cluster APIs/nodes Stats.md

 ```
 the first command retrieves stats of all nodes in the cluster, however the second command selectively retrieves stats of nodeId1 and nodeId2.

-you can control the result returned by specifying the metric item.
+you can control the result returned by specifying the metric.

-optional metric items:
+optional metrics:
 * `indices`
    * Indices stats about size, document count, indexing and deletion times, search times, field cache size, merges and flushes
 * `fs`